mohswell/StockNews--SentimentAnalyis/README.md

 ### 📈 Stock Price Prediction with News Sentiment Analysis 📰

-This data pipeline project combines several elements: Public API access, data pipelines with MySQL, and Python for data manipulation, machine learning, and visualization.
+This data pipeline project moves data from API's to an SQL database and combines several elements: Public API access, data pipelines with MySQL, and Python for data manipulation, machine learning, and visualization.

 #### Data Sources:
-- 📊 **Stock Data API:** Utilized [Alpha Vantage](https://www.alphavantage.co/) to retrieve historical and real-time stock price data.
+- 📊 **Stock Data API:** Utilized [Rapid API/Nairobi Stock Exchange](https://rapidapi.com/iancenry/api/nairobi-stock-exchange-nse/) to retrieve historical and real-time stock price data.
-- 📰 **News API:** Integrated a news API like Google News API to gather news articles related to specific companies.
+- 📰 **News API:** Integrated [World News API](https://www.worldnewsapi.com/) to gather news articles related to Safaricom company which I chose.
+You need to obtain an API key to make requests to the API and add request params such as source-countries = 'ke' and text = 'safaricom' to get specific news.

 #### SQL Schema and Tables:
 - 🗃️ **Stocks Data Table:** Stores historical stock data including ticker, name, volume, price, change, and date.